ivodolenc/nuxt-font-loader/README.md

 ### Global Settings

-Provide the full url to external font sources and adjust other options as needed.
+Specify the full url to external font sources and adjust other options as needed.

 ```js
 // nuxt.config.ts